sjuarez382/UCI_Homework_Serafin/excel-challenge/ReadMe.md

 ### Excel Challenge Homework
-#Please see attached
+##Please see attached

-**This text will be bold** Excel file will contain sheets in the reverse order of what was assigned out (Bonus to the initial data from Left to Right).
+**Excel file will contain sheets in the reverse order of what was assigned out (Bonus to the initial data from Left to Right)**

 * Item 1
 * Item 2